benonimus/tradin_backend/README.md

   - If you want the server to always use LCW, add `LIVECOINWATCH_API_KEY=1b0809f9-08d7-4326-9446-4e2e34150f9a` to your `.env`.
   - If you prefer not to expose your API key in `.env`, export it into your shell session before starting the server.

+  **Authorization / Admin**

+  - New `isAdmin` boolean on the `User` model indicates whether a user is authorized to perform administrative actions (default: `false`).
+  - Registration creates users with `isAdmin: false` by default.
+The registration and login responses include the `isAdmin` flag so clients can render UI appropriately.
+   - New `isAdmin` boolean on the `User` model indicates whether a user is authorized to perform administrative actions.
+   - NOTE: In the current dev setup registration creates users with `isAdmin: true` by default to allow immediate access to admin features.
+This is intentional for testing — change to `false` before deploying to production.
+   - The registration and login responses include the `isAdmin` flag so clients can render UI appropriately.
+  - The authentication middleware exposes the `isAdmin` flag from the JWT, and server routes use it to gate admin functionality.

+  UI behavior guidance:
+  - Unauthenticated or non-admin users: show the normal trading page and market data.
+  - Admin users (`isAdmin: true`): show manipulation controls (e.g., UI to POST to `/api/prices/manipulate`).

+  Security note:
+  - There is no public API to self-promote to admin.
+To create or promote an admin user, either set `isAdmin` in the database directly or implement a protected server-side flow.
+Ask if you want me to add an admin-only endpoint to manage user roles.

   ***

 **Real-time Price Updates (WebSocket)**